w3f/Grants-Program/README.md

 ## :pencil: Process

-> **:loudspeaker:** Payments are made in DOT (30%) and USDT or USDC on the Polkadot [AssetHub](https://wiki.polkadot.network/docs/learn-assets) or fiat (USD, EUR, CHF).
+> **:loudspeaker:** 30% of each milestone payment is made in DOT (linearly vesting over 2 years).
+The remaining 70% is paid in_either_ USDT or USDC on the Polkadot [AssetHub](https://wiki.polkadot.network/docs/learn-assets) _or_ fiat (USD, EUR, CHF).
 Please indicate your preference in the application [as outlined in our application template](https://github.com/w3f/Grants-Program/blob/master/applications/application-template.md?plain=1#L7).
 If you want to apply in **private**, you can do so [:arrow_right: here](https://docs.google.com/forms/d/e/1FAIpQLSfMfjiRmDQDRk-4OhNASM6BAKii7rz_B1jWtbCPkUh6N7M2ww/viewform).
 Note that this is generally a slower process and imposes stricter requirements on applicants.

 ### 1. Application